Photo by Zakhar Goncharov / Shutterstock.com

 ESB Professional / Shutterstock.com

 Adult kids pay a high price when they quit their jobs to become caregivers for their elders.
-Leaving the workforce can make it difficult for an older worker to get rehired.
+Having left the workforce can also make it difficult for an older worker to get rehired.

 According to the nonprofit Family Caregiver Alliance:

 - Caregiving reduces paid work hours for middle-aged women by about 41 percent.

 - In total, the cost impact of caregiving on the individual female caregiver in terms of lost wages and Social Security benefits equals $324,044.

 6. Make a will — or update it

 Make a simple will telling your loved ones what to do with your stuff and what your desires and plans are for a funeral and burial or cremation.
 This is such a thoughtful thing to do.
 It will save them time, money and headaches when they are grieving.
 If you’ve got a will, update it regularly.

 Also, write a sweet note to go along with your will, telling them you love them and where to find the accounts, documents, passwords and other stuff they’ll need.